Guided Tours of Windsor Castle and St. George's Chapel

-Windsor Tourist Guides Ltd can accompany your group into Windsor Castle, the oldest and largest inhabited castle in the world.
+Windsor Tourist Guides Ltd can accompany your group on a guided tour of Windsor Castle and St George’s Chapel, the oldest and largest inhabited castle in the world.
 As a royal residence, the castle is guarded by the Queen's regiments of Foot Guards in their splendid full-dress uniform of red tunics and bearskins.

 The castle's Round Tower stands where in the 1080's William the Conqueror sited his wooden fort, one day's march from the Tower of London.
 In the late 1600s Charles II built the State Apartments for entertaining; Samuel Pepys, the seventeenth-century diarist, called Windsor 'the most romantic castle in the world'.
 The castle we see today was finally completed by George IV in the 1820s.